Menu

-Fostering a baby is a demanding role with a lot of responsibility.
+Fostering babies is a demanding role with a lot of responsibility.
 It’s considered to be a specialised role suitable for an experienced foster carer with additional skills and training.
-If you want to foster babies, you might also consider fostering young children.
+If you want to foster a baby, you might also consider fostering young children.

-This means some babies who need fostering have additional care requirements due to developmental or attachment issues, or even serious medical problems including addiction withdrawal.
+This means some babies have additional care requirements due to developmental or attachment issues, or even serious medical problems including addiction withdrawal.

 Babies often arrive with foster parents at very short notice.
 They need a safe space and a high level of care that will comfort and nurture them.
 They will also need stimulation in order to learn.
 From the get-go, they will be learning language skills, sense of self and other essential skills for life.

-Young babies need to stay in the room of caregivers at least until the age of six months; a child over the age of two needs their own bedroom.
-Babies require an intense attachment from their care givers, so it can be a wrench to hand them over to their birth parents or adoptive parents.
+Foster babies need to stay in the room of caregivers at least until the age of six months; a child over the age of two needs their own bedroom.
+Babies require an intense attachment from their caregivers, so it can be a wrench to hand them over to their birth parents or adoptive parents.

-Fostering babies and young children is particularly rewarding because of the impact the first three years of a child’s life has on their personal development.
+Fostering infants and young children is particularly rewarding because of the impact the first three years of a child’s life has on their personal development.

 If you’re already a parent or have experience of caring for babies, that’s the perfect start.
 But bear in mind, a foster baby will most likely be placed with an experienced foster carer, so you will need to be open to other types of fostering too.
 This might include emergency foster care for toddlers or children of primary school age.
 You will also need to make the most of training opportunities provided by the National Fostering Group.